codyjdalton/litstack/README.md

 ### Option 1: Clone the seed app

-Follow the directions in the [the litstack seed](https://github.com/codyjdalton/litstack-seed) to get started right away.
+Follow the directions in [the litstack seed](https://github.com/codyjdalton/litstack-seed) to get started right away.

 ### Option 2: Start with a blank slate